 - Fruit juices should contain pulp.
 Clear juices such as clear orange, pear or apple juice contain little fiber and have a lot of fructose.
 Prune juice is usually high in fiber.

 - Salads – adding cooked and then chilled vegetables provide great flavoring to almost any salad.
-Remember, a cobb salad has lots of cooked corn in it.
-Small slices of apples or oranges and nuts such as chopped walnuts or sliced almonds always adds taste, variety and fiber to almost any salad.
+Remember, a Cobb salad has lots of cooked corn in it.
+Small slices of apples or oranges and nuts such as chopped walnuts or sliced almonds always add taste, variety, and fiber to almost any salad.

 - Fruit – Try to eat fruit of some type with almost every meal.